 and hence $f (\pbf) \leq (n-s) (c - 0)^{2} + (s-1)c^{2} = (n-1) c^{2}$, which is the same upper bound for candidates in case $\Pmc^{(2)}_{a,2}$ in the original $n$-dimensional space.
 It follows that, in this reduced dimensional space, points in $\Pmc^{(2)}_{a,2}$ cannot achieve a higher objective value than that achieved by the points $\ebf_{i}$ in the original space.

 Consider the second possibility, i.e., $\Pmc^{(2)}_{a,1}$, namely the all-rates-equal point in this $s$-dimensional space.
 There are two subcases: $i)$ $c \leq c_{\rm in}^{*}(s) = (1 - s m(s)^2)/(2(1 - s m(s)))$, and $ii)$ $c > c_{\rm in}^{*}(s)$.
 Note we write $c_{\rm in}^{*}(s)$ to highlight it is a function of $s$, the corresponding dimension.
-Case $i)$ can be skipped, due to \eqref{eq:cinstarOneToOne} and the observation that the $\ebf_{i}$ in this $s$-dimension space is also the $\ebf_{i}$ in the original $n$-dimensional space.
+Case $i)$ can be skipped, due to \eqref{eq:cinstarOneToOne} and the observation that the $\ebf_{i}$ in this $s$-dimensional space is also the $\ebf_{i}$ in the original $n$-dimensional space.
 Recall, $\ebf_{i}$ (in the set $\Pmc_{b,1}^{(2)}$) will be addressed in the final step.
-For case $ii)$ we now directly show the all-rates-equal point in this $s$-dimensional space cannot achieve a higher objective value than that in the original space.
+For case $ii)$ we now directly show the all-rates-equal point in this $s$-dimensional space cannot achieve a higher objective value than the all-rates-equal point in the original space does.
 First, it is straightforward to establish the inequality